thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 (lesser-numbers [6 5 8 11 3 2 7 9 4 1 10 12])
 </code></pre>

 Notice how the function passed to <code>filter</code> refers to  <code>coll</code>, the variable in the surrounding function.
 Functions can reference anything in or surrounding them.
 A variable defined locally, a variable defined in a surrounding function, something <code>def</code>-ed in the program, a built-in function - these are all said to be "in scope".
 If a function uses the same name for a variable as something that is already in scope it won't affect either one.
-However, the variable name in the inner function will overshadow the outer thing preventing the outer thing from being referenced in the inner function.
+However, the variable name in the inner function will overshadow the outer name preventing the outer name from being referenced in the inner function.
 Scoping can be a strange concept until you've worked with it, luckily none of the code here does any overshadowing.

 If you take the output of <code>(lesser-numbers [6 5 8 11 3 2 7 9 4 1 10 12])</code> and repeatedly call <code>lesser-numbers</code> on it, you’ll begin to see the far left branch of our evaluation tree.
 Though you can do this by hand (if you turn the sequences back into vectors) it can also be modeled within the language.